 With Johnny Carson

 With Eddie Murphy and Joe Piscipo on SNL

 With my pal Marty Short

 With Jennifer Tilley, Marla Sokoloff and Monica Schnarre "Love on the Side"

 The Dave Thomas Show aired on CBS in 1990

-In 1976, realizing Lorne Michaels had pirated their stage casts for SNL, the owners of Second City – Bernie Sahlins and Andrew Alexander - felt that they had better start their own sketch comedy TV show before Lorne stole any more cast members from the Second City.
-This is where SCTV was born.
+In 1976, realizing Lorne Michaels had pirated their stage casts for SNL, the owners of Second City – Bernie Sahlins and Andrew Alexander - felt that they needed to start their own sketch comedy TV show before Lorne stole any more cast members from the Second City.
+This is where the SCTV television comedy was born.
 That show launched my career as it also did for fellow SCTV cast members Eugene Levy, John Candy, Catherine O'Hara, Andrea Martin, Joe Flaherty, Harold Ramis, Martin Short and Rick Moranis.
 SCTV went on for five seasons, winning several Emmy Awards along the way.
-I wrote a entire book on SCTV, documenting the birth and evolution of the show.
+I wrote a book entitled "SCTV: Behind the Scenes", documenting the birth and evolution of the show.
 It’s out of print now but you can still find copies for sale on Amazon.